aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

-For the description of this property, please see [getActiveSheetIndex()](../../com.aspose.cells/worksheetcollection\#getActiveSheetIndex--)
+Represents the index of active worksheet when the spreadsheet is opened.
+Sheet index is zero based.

 **Parameters:**
 | Parameter | Type | Description |